Daniil-Khlyvniuk/Snake/README.md

 ![](Snake.png)

 It is my first experience working with ``canvas``
 The game doesn't have a gameOver, if you cross a border, the snake will appear on the other side.
-If you crash into tail, the snake will become smaller
+If you collide into tail, the snake will become smaller

 ### Technology stack: